DeadPackets/DragonOfIcespirePeak/compendium/adventures/essentials-kit-dragon-of-icespire-peak/01-running-the-adventure.md

 #### Stonehill Inn

 This modest, two-story roadhouse has six rooms for rent on the upper floor.
 A bed for the night costs 5 sp, while a meal costs 1 sp.
 The proprietor is a short, friendly male human named Toblen Stonehill.
 Toblen is a native of the town of Triboar to the east.
 He came to Phandalin to prospect, but soon realized that he knew a lot more about running an inn than he did about mining.
 If the characters talk to Toblen, he shares a brief tale told to him by one of his regular patrons.
-Roll a `d6` and consult the Phandalin Tales table to determine which tale Toblen knows, or pick a tale the characters haven't heard yet.
+Roll a `d6` and consult the [[#^147496 | Phandalin Tales]] table to determine which tale Toblen knows, or pick a tale the characters haven't heard yet.

 #### Barthen's Provisions

 The shelves of this general store stock most ordinary goods and supplies, including backpacks, bedrolls, rope, and rations.
 Barthen's doesn't stock weapons or armor, but characters can purchase other adventuring gear here, with the exception of items that cost more than 25 gp.
 (For prices, see "the rulebook".)
-Characters in need of weapons or armor are directed to the Lionshield Coster.
+Characters in need of weapons or armor are directed to the [[#^cb1a02 | Lionshield Coaster]].
 Those looking to buy potions of healing are urged to visit Adabra Gwynn at Umbrage Hill (see the "Potions of Healing" sidebar).

 The proprietor, Elmar Barthen, is a lean and balding human man of fifty years.
 He employs a couple of young clerks (Ander and Thistle) who help load and unload wagons, and who wait on customers when Barthen isn't around.
 Characters who engage Barthen, Ander, or Thistle in friendly conversation are told a tale.
 Roll a `d6` and consult the Phandalin Tales table, or pick a tale the characters haven't heard yet.

 #### Lionshield Coster

+^cb1a02

 > [!quote] ...
 >